monkeybars/monkeybars-core/README.txt

 == INSTALL:

 There are three ways to obtain Monkeybars.
-All are located on the RubyForge project page ( http://rubyforge.org/projects/monkeybars).
   - Source distribution
   - Gem which includes a project generator, ideal for new projects
   - Jar file for integration into existing Java applications